BRYN4444/HitmanRoulette/README.md

 >**Bug Reporting** can be done [via GitHub](https://github.com/BRYN4444/HitmanRoulette/issues) or in the thread [on Hitman Forum](https://hitmanforum.com/t/13107).

+**Auguat 29th, 2025**
+* **Hitman Roulette:**
+  * Added "H3: Special Assignments" toggle to the Side Missions section when Selecting Missions.
+  * Added the "Undying Assignment" and "Herbalist Assignment" Special Assignments to the Side Missions section when Selecting Missions.
+* **Elusive Target:**
+  * **#27: The Undying** - Added 4 extra objectives and 2 photo objectives.
+More attention was given now that it can be accessed as a Special Assignment.
+  * **#49: The Herbalist** - New ET added, including: 1 target, 1 objective, 1 Entry point, 6 disguises, 9 extra objectives, and 5 photo objectives.
+* **Special Assignments:**
+  * **Undying Assignment** - Includes unique background image as well as the earlier stated  4 extra objectives and 2 photo objectives.
+  * **Herbalist Assignment** - Includes unique background image, 5 additonal Entry Points, and 1 additional extra objective.
+* **Other Fixes:**
+  * Removed difficulty listings for ETs when Force Difficulty is selected in Roulette Settings.
+  * **Compatibility & Issues** section:
+    * By including/appending Special Assignments to celebrity Elusive Targets, I have move "The Undying Pack" and added "The Herbalist Pack" to the default mission selection list.

+---

 **June 12th, 2025**
 * **Elusive Target:**
   * **#48: The Wizard** - Image of bloody Tim Quinn has been updated to reflect his fixed blood textures.

+---

 **June 7th, 2025**
 * **Elusive Target:**
   * **#48: The Wizard** - There were more changes from The Disruptor than I thought, so a few disguises and extra objectives that existed in regular The Arc Society were removed from listings for The Wizard.

+---

 **June 6th, 2025**
 * **Elusive Target:**